Matt Hagan, driver of the Haas Automation Dodge Charger SRT Hellcat Funny Car:

 - Advanced to Finals on Sunday:

-- Currently leads the Funny Car championship standings with a 105-point advantage over Ron Capps.
+- Currently leads the Funny Car championship standings with a 26-point advantage over Ron Capps

-- Hagan earned Haas Automation their second back-to-back win in the NHRA as primary sponsor of the Dodge Charger SRT Hellcat Funny Car.
+- Hagan earned Haas Automation their first win in the NHRA as primary sponsor of the Dodge Charger SRT Hellcat Funny Car.
 Haas Automation was founded by Gene Haas, the co-owner of Stewart-Haas Racing in the NASCAR Cup Series.